awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-creating-source-locations.md

 # Creating a source location<a name="channel-assembly-creating-source-locations"></a>

-The following procedure explains how to create source locations using the MediaTailor console\.
+The following procedure explains how to create a source location using the MediaTailor console\.
 For information about how to create source locations using the MediaTailor API, see [CreateSourceLocation](https://docs.aws.amazon.com/mediatailor/latest/apireference/sourcelocation-sourcelocationname.html) in the *AWS Elemental MediaTailor API Reference*\.<a name="create-source-location-procedure"></a>

 **To create a source location**